 Six Annoying Adoption Questions You probably should not ask

-Do they know they’re adopted?
+1. Do Your kids know they’re adopted?

 My kids are clearly Asian.
 If you are halfway sober or have an IQ above six you will pick up on the fact that my husband and I are not Asian.
 We’re banking on the kids eventually figuring out they come from a different gene pool.

-Can’t you have your own kids?
+2. Can’t you have your own kids?

-Where are their real parents?
+3. Where are their real parents?

 I know people mean birth or biological parents.
-I won’t beat someone up for word choices but they might take offense at my answer:
+I won’t beat someone up for word choices but they might take offense at my answer: None of your business.

-Where did you get them?
+4. Where did you get them?

 I usually answer with some form of “they’re from China” because I know that’s what the question really is.
 I am always tempted to say “Costco” and watch the looks on people’s faces.
-One of these days…

-How much did they cost?
+5. How much did they cost?

-Uhhh…is that your real hair color?
+Um…is that your real hair color?
 Your eyebrows don’t match your hair, and what is that on your chin?
 A birthmark or a zit?

 Seriously, if you’re curious about the cost of adoption, Google it.
 Call an adoption agency or a lawyer.
 And why do you really need to know?

-Now that you’ve adopted, do you think you’ll get pregnant?
+6. Now that you’ve adopted, do you think you’ll get pregnant?

 See number two.